 We encourage students to participate in activities to build new relationships, to foster cooperation and responsibility, and to develop skills and interests.
-To get involved or to suggest new activities, stop by the Student Activities Office in the Student Center, Room 212A, call (402) 844-7159 or e-mail firstname.lastname@example.org
+To get involved or to suggest new activities, email the Student Activities Office at email@example.com or call (402) 844-7159.
+Follow us on social media @NortheastSAC for news, events, and updates.

 For current and new shooters interested in archery and bow hunting.

 For students interested in the Auto Body profession.

 For students interested in the Auto Tech program

 To connect students with similar interests in all manner of table games that use boards, cards, and/or dice.

 A student chapter of the National Association of Home Builders.
 Organized to promote active citizenship and volunteerism by conducting special projects that allow BC Club members to learn through providing service activities that meet community needs.
 To promote the development of professional attitudes among students preparing to enter the residential construction profession.
 To interest capable men and women in residential construction as a career.

 To promote interest and engagement in creative writing.

 Wholesome activities, volunteerism, and opportunity for spiritual growth.